 - Alternatives to Filing Bankruptcy in Oklahoma

-Oklahoma Means Test
+Oklahoma Chapter 7 Bankruptcy Means Test

-Chapter 13 bankruptcy requires the debtor (the person who files the bankruptcy case) to have a steady, reliable income to fund a Chapter 13 repayment plan.
+Furthermore, chapter 13 bankruptcy requires the debtor (the person who files the bankruptcy case) to have a steady, reliable income to fund a Chapter 13 repayment plan.
 Chapter 7 has income limits that restrict Chapter 7 to individuals with little to no disposable income.
 Therefore, the first step is to complete the Means Test to see if you qualify for Chapter 7 or Chapter 13.

 What is the Means Test in Oklahoma?